 - Tell your healthcare provider if you cannot stop drinking.

 - Ask us any questions you have about drinking and surgery.
 As always, all of your treatment information will be kept confidential.

 People who smoke can have breathing problems and a higher risk of getting pneumonia when they have surgery.
 Quitting smoking is one of the most important things you can do to decrease your risk of complications after surgery.
 Stopping even for a few days before surgery can help.
-If you want to quit, call our Tobacco Cessation Program at (212) 610-0507.
+If you want to quit, call our Tobacco Treatment Program at (212) 610-0507.
 You can also ask your nurse about the program.

 Within 30 days of your surgery

 During your PST appointment, you will meet with a nurse practitioner who works closely with anesthesiology staff (doctors and specialized nurses who will be giving you medication to put you to sleep during your surgery).
 You can eat and take your usual medications the day of your PST appointment.
 During this appointment, your nurse practitioner will review your medical and surgical history with you, including your medications.
 You will have tests, including an electrocardiogram (EKG) to check your heart rhythm, a chest x-ray, blood tests, and any other tests necessary to plan your care.
 Your nurse practitioner may also recommend you see other healthcare providers.
 It is very helpful if you bring the following with you to your PST appointment:

 A list of all the medications you are taking, including patches and creams

 Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram (ECG), or carotid doppler study

 The name(s) and telephone number(s) of your doctor(s)

 The PST clinic is located in the Rockefeller Outpatient Pavilion, also known as MSK 53rd Street.